Pacittos/Prysm-guide-to-auto-create-validators/README.md

 sudo curl https://raw.githubusercontent.com/prysmaticlabs/prysm/master/prysm.sh --output prysm.sh && chmod +x prysm.sh
 sudo prysm/prysm.sh beacon-chain
 ```

+The following guide might be helpful for a more advanced setup (based on Ubuntu Server v20.04 x64), with some security recommendations, automatic startups, and monitoring tools https://github.com/SomerEsat/ethereum-staking-guide.

 ### Install Go
 Go is required in order to install the tools *ethereal* and *ethdo* (minimum required version >= 1.13).
 Install the latest version of Go.
 Go 1.14.3 is used in this guide.
 These steps are based on the guide from https://tecadmin.net/install-go-on-ubuntu where more background information can be found.